External Opportunities and Research News

 Patient-Centered Outcomes Research Institute (PCORI) Funding Cycle Announcement

 The Patient-Centered Outcomes Research Institute (PCORI) is authorized by Congress to fund and disseminate research that will provide information about the best available evidence to help patients and their healthcare providers make more informed decisions.
 PCORI’s research is intended to give patients a better understanding of the prevention, treatment, and care options available, and the science that supports those options.
 The PCORI funding center contains all of the resources applicants need to respond to current PCORI Funding Announcements (PFAs) based on PCORI’s National Priorities for Research and Research Agenda.
-The PCORI Online Application System is now open.
+You can submit research applications through the PCORI Online Portal.

 NIH Pain Consortium